 Intracranial pressure monitoring

-Intracranial pressure monitoring uses a device, placed inside the head, which senses the pressure inside the skull and sends its measurements to a recording device.
+Intracranial pressure monitoring uses a device, placed inside the head.
+The monitor senses the pressure inside the skull and sends measurements to a recording device.

 ICP monitoring; CSF pressure monitoring